Estimating Monte Carlo variance from multiple Markov chains: Introduction

 Consequently, a CLT holds for $\hat{\mu}$ as well so that as $n \to \infty$,

 A significant goal in MCMC output analysis is estimating $\Sigma$ in order to ascertain the quality of estimation of $\mu$ via $\hat{\mu}$.
-This has a direct consequence on determining when to stop the MCMC sampler \citep{bro:gel:1998,fleg:hara:jone:2008,gelm:rubi:1992a,gong:fleg:2016,roy:2019,vats:fleg:jon:2019,vehtari2020rank}.
-Additionally, estimators of $\Sigma$ must be (strongly) consistent in order to yield nominal coverage for large termination sizes.
-Amongst the list of estimators, only the naive estimator of \cite{broo:robe:1998}, which estimates $\Sigma$ by the sample covariance matrix of $\hat{\mu}_1, \dots, \hat{\mu}_m$, is specifically constructed for multiple-chains.
-We show that this estimator is not consistent and exhibits high variability when the number of parallel implementations is small.
+This allows for determining when to stop the MCMC sampler \citep{bro:gel:1998,fleg:hara:jone:2008,gelm:rubi:1992a,gong:fleg:2016,roy:2019,vats:fleg:jon:2019,vehtari2020rank}.
+Additionally, when used with sequential stopping rules, estimators of $\Sigma$ must be (strongly) consistent in order to yield asymptotic nominal coverage \citep{glyn:whit:1992}.
+Amongst the list of estimators, only the estimator of \cite{broo:robe:1998}, which estimates $\Sigma$ by the sample covariance matrix of $\hat{\mu}_1, \dots, \hat{\mu}_m$, is specifically constructed for multiple-chains.
+We show that this estimator is not consistent in $n$ and as expected exhibits high variability when the number of parallel implementations is small.

-Many estimators have been introduced for a single-chain implementation, including batch means (BM) estimators \citep{chen:seila:1987}, spectral variance estimators \citep{hannan:1970}, regenerative estimators \citep{seil:1982}, and initial sequence estimators \citep{dai:jon:2017,koso:2000}. \cite{vats:rob:fle:jon:2020} recommend the BM estimator due to its ease of implementation, universality of application, computational efficiency, and well established asymptotic properties.
+Many estimators have been introduced for a single-chain implementation, including batch means (BM) estimators \citep{chen:seila:1987}, spectral variance estimators \citep{andr:1991,hannan:1970}, regenerative estimators \citep{seil:1982}, and initial sequence estimators \citep{berg2022efficient,dai:jon:2017,koso:2000}.
+All of the estimators have their pros and cons, and \cite{vats:rob:fle:jon:2020} recommend the BM estimator due to its ease of implementation, universality of application, computational efficiency, and well established asymptotic properties.

-Let $\hat{\Sigma}_k$ denote the BM estimator of $\Sigma$ from the $k$th chain.
+Let $\hat{\Sigma}_k$ denote the BM estimator of $\Sigma$ from the $k$th chain; the estimator is detailed in Section~\ref{sec:BM_estimators}.
 A default combined estimator of $\Sigma$, which we call the average batch means (ABM) estimator is, $\hat{\Sigma} = m^{-1} \sum_{k=1}^{m} \hat{\Sigma}_{k}\,.$ ABM naturally retains asymptotic properties of $\hat{\Sigma}_k$, since the $m$ chains are independent.
 This averaging of the variance is reasonable for independent and identically distributed samples.
-However, before each chain has adequately explored the state space, chains may dominate different parts of $\X$, so that each $\hat{\Sigma}_{k}$ significantly underestimates the truth.
+However, even under stationarity, before each chain has adequately explored the state space, chains may dominate different parts of $\X$, so that each $\hat{\Sigma}_{k}$ significantly underestimates the truth.
 As a result, the ABM estimator also underestimates the truth and many of the benefits of running parallel chains from dispersed starting values are lost.